 The Best of Britain’s Top 100 Walks

-It was with mild horror that we greeted the list of what were apparently the best 100 walks in the UK on ITV a while back.
+It was with mild horror that we greeted the list of what were apparently the best or favourite 100 walks in the UK on ITV a while back.
 For one of our favourite mountains to be represented by the Llanberis Path, one of the most tedious mountain experience you could inflict on any hill goer, was frankly way too much for us.
 However, here’s a selection of those top 100 walks we think actually deserve a mention – so no Snowdon to be seen!!
 Other omissions are Ben Nevis as we’re not big fans of the Mountain Track in comparison to the CMD Arete and literally no other Scottish Munro to be seen other than Ben Macdui, which we’ve included to represent all those wonderful Munros that represent the pinnacle of UK Hill Walking.

 We think that there are walks on this list – UK’s Best Mountain Walks – that blow most of these out of the water, but we do at least agree that Striding Edge deserves to be among the top walks (though not the top!).
 We could, and probably should, have made a list of the excellent walks such as the Nantlle Ridge and the Carneddau that surely should be on the list!
 The list was polled by The Ramblers and the Ordnance Survey, so it’s probably no surprise.
 Had the BMC been involved, then we reckon the list would have been much more representative of the best walks that the UK has to offer.